iWaNadai/JXT-Pharma-Notes/content/Notes/Perspectives in Pharmacy/Evolution of Pharmacy.md

 His introduction of medically active quintessence expanded pharmacy from a purely botanical science to a chemical science.

-He also replaced the four humors proposed by Hippocrates to the thee chemical constituents:
+He also replaced the four humors proposed by Hippocrates to the three chemical constituents:
 - Sulfur - combustibility
 - Mercury - liquidity
 - Salt - stability

 To him, disease was a chemical abnormality to be treated with chemicals.
 According to him: "Everything is poison, there is poison in everything.
 Only the dose makes a thing not a poison" in other word: "The dose makes the poison".

 He challenged the studies of Galen mainly because Galen believed in the theory of opposites or *cotraria contrariis* principle of Hippocrates which said "opposites are cured by opposites".
 ### Essential Figures in the Modern Age of Pharmacy
 #### Francis Bacon
 The philosopher-politician who was instrumental in establishing The Society of Apothecaries of London